Ready for another Traktip?

 Here’s what you want to do to define your workflow branching:

-- When working with the Task Manager, go to the third line of the task setup where it asks for Task Type.
+- When working with the Task Manager, go to the fourth line of the task setup where it asks for Task Type.

 - There are two radio buttons: Complete and Yes/No/NA.
 Select the Yes/No/NA option.